namirsab/javascript-basics-exercises-2/6-my-bootcamp-with-fn/README.md

 # Exercise 6: My Bootcamp with Functions

-Similar to the previous exercise, create a function `logClass` that accepts a parameter `alumniList` and logs the output to the console as in the previous exercise.
+Similar to the previous exercise, create a function `logClass` that accepts a parameter `studentList` and logs the output to the console as in the previous exercise.

 Call the function 4 times with different inputs.